kaihendry/dabase.com/content/blog/post-covid-office-space.md

 Teams need private rooms with a large table; with a large shared monitor / screen and conferencing capabilities for remote members to dial in.
-There should be multiple docking stations for external inputs.
+There should be docking stations for external inputs.

 Sound proofing is needed to minimise interruptions, and allow productivity and focus.